DetectiveSquirrel/POEHudDumper/README.md

 Example of folder structure: `"PoE HUD\Preload Dumps\17-08-2017\The Sarn Encampment (33)\11.34.48 PM The Sarn Encampment (33).txt"`

 `File extensions` can be excluded from logging by enabling/disabling them under File Extensions menus, sorted aplhabetically

+### Setup
+Place files from `Place into PoEHUD textures Folder` into PoEHUD's `textures` folder or you will have a bad time mkay?